 Once these requirements are met, the team can proceed with setting up the testing environment and running the very first check using Gherkin.

-How Do Gherkin Scenarios Work with Continuous Integration (CI) and Continuous Delivery (CD)?
+How Do Gherkin Scenarios Work with Continuous Integration (CI) & Continuous Delivery (CD)?

 Gherkin scenarios integrate smoothly with Continuous Integration (CI) and Continuous Delivery (CD) pipelines, helping Agile teams deliver high-quality software faster.
-When used with CI/CD, Gherkin scenarios automatically run each time code is pushed, ensuring that new changes do not disrupt existing functionality.
+When used with CI\CD, Gherkin scenarios automatically run each time code is pushed, ensuring that new changes do not disrupt existing functionality.
 This provides early detection of issues, minimizes risks, and ensures that only stable, verified features are deployed.
-Here’s how Gherkin enhances CI/CD practices:
+Here is how Gherkin enhances CI\CD practices:

-- Immediate Feedback Loop: CI/CD practices emphasize frequent integration and testing to provide immediate feedback.
+- Immediate Feedback Loop.
+CI\CD practices emphasize frequent deployment and testing to provide immediate feedback.
 Gherkin’s clear, business-oriented scenarios allow both technical and non-technical team members to understand results, facilitating prompt discussions and decisions.

 Conclusion

 Gherkin is very important as it helps teams work together better and be more efficient.
-Gherkin has a simple structure and is closely connected with Cucumber.
-This connection allows teams to speed up their testing and improve BDD, which means behavior-driven development.
+Gherkin has a simple structure and is closely connected with Cucumber, but it is not the same.
+This connection allows teams to speed up their testing and improve BDD, which means Behavior-Driven development.

 Writing clear Gherkin tests and using good practices is key to avoiding common mistakes.
 This helps make software projects successful.
 There are many examples in the real world that show how helpful Gherkin can be.
 It is flexible and is valuable in several industries.
 You should use Gherkin to make your testing better.
 Keep learning and creating!